Program Advisor – Girls First Fund

 - Accompany applicants through the application process by providing technical assistance and support as they complete RFP/application materials, when requested.

-- Review application materials and support the shortlisting, vetting, and selection of grantees by providing contextual and technical input, while maintaining neutrality and objectivity.
+- Review application materials and support the shortlisting, vetting, and selection of grantees by providing contextual and technical input.
 This process could include organizing and managing an in-country review panel.

 - Lead the in-country due diligence process, including conducting field visits to applicants, as needed.

 - Monitor grants through reviewing reports, site visits, meetings, etc.

 - Conduct field visits to grantees to understand project progress and learnings and to gather feedback on the Girls First Fund's draft Theory of Change, learning agenda, and country strategy.